dotnet/docs-maui/docs/user-interface/controls/picker.md

 There are two techniques for populating a `Picker` with data:

 - Setting the `ItemsSource` property to the data to be displayed.
 This is the recommended technique for adding data to a `Picker`.
-For more information, see [Set a Picker's ItemsSource property](#set-a-pickers-itemssource-property).
+For more information, see [Set the ItemsSource property](#set-the-itemssource-property).
 - Adding the data to be displayed to the `Items` collection.
-For more information, see [Add data to a Picker's Items collection](#add-data-to-a-pickers-items-collection).
+For more information, see [Add data to the Items collection](#add-data-to-the-items-collection).

-## Set a Picker's ItemsSource property
+## Set the ItemsSource property

 A `Picker` can be populated with data by setting its `ItemsSource` property to an `IList` collection.
 Each item in the collection must be of, or derived from, type `object`.
 Items can be added in XAML by initializing the `ItemsSource` property from an array of items: